l-sz/SiDE/README.md

          resume=True, restart_file=current_dir+'/elias29/chain.dat')
 ```

-With these parameters `SimpleDiskEnvFit` will read in the chain file and start
+With these parameters SiDE will read in the chain file and start
 the new MCMC run from the last saved state of the `emcee` sampler.
 The chain
 will continue with 1000 steps (i.e. 1000 times 40 models) and write the results
 from the current run to `examples/elias29/chain_0.dat`.
 The results in the
 `elias29_mcmc_save.p` pickle file will contain the chain from both the
 first and the rerun.
 It is possible to read and merge multiple ASCII chain files
-using the `SimpleDiskEnvFit.tools.emcee_chain` class.
+using the `side.tools.emcee_chain` class.

 **General notes**

 The minimally required files for the fitting are the parameter file (\*param.inp)
 and the observational constraints (\*.txt).
 If the grain size distribution is
 fitted, then a file containing the complex index of refraction need to be provided.
-SimpleDiskEnvFit is distributed with the astronomical silicate dust model of
+SiDE is distributed with the astronomical silicate dust model of
 Draine & Lee (2003) and the porous silicate:carbon:ice:vacuum (1:2:3:6) dust
 model used in Natta & Testi (2004).